cryptoexamples/python-cryptography-cryptoexamples/python-cryptography_string_hash.md

 - Verifying if a string has been changed

-## Sample Code for Python based hashing of a String using SHA-512, BASE64 and UTF-8 encoding
+## Example Code for Python based hashing of a String using SHA-512, BASE64 and UTF-8 encoding

 ```python
 {% include_relative src/cryptoexamples/example_hash.py %}